Nearest Neighbor Control For Practical Stabilization of Passive Nonlinear Systems: Introduction

+{In several applications ranging from control of physical systems to networked control, exact implementation of a feedback control law is not possible due to the constraints at the level of sensors/actuators, or the constraints at the level of communication channels.
+Problems related to analysis, or the design of control laws, in the presence of such constraints have addressed considerable attention in the literature \citep{Persis2012,Delchamps1990,Elia2001,Hayakawa09,Jafarian2015a}.
+In this paper, we focus our attention on continuous-time dynamical systems where the input space is constrained to finite discrete sets. } An example of such a system with {\AT actuation} constraints is the design of the power take-off systems of the Ocean Grazer wave energy converter (WEC), where the device can only {\AT activate} a constant actuator systems from a pre-specified finite set \citep{Barradas-Berglind2016,Wei2017}. \startmodif Another example is the use of a fixed set of pulse attitude control thrusters for inducing 6 degree-of-freedom motion in spacecrafts or landers \citep{AretskinHariton2018,Kienitz2005}. \stopmodif

-A number of control design methods and control systems analyses, where binary input or minimal information is considered, have been discussed, among many others, in \cite{Elia2001,Kao2002} for linear systems case and in \cite{Cortes2006,Persis2012,Jafarian2015a} for the networked control systems settings.
-As these papers consider the use of binary input values per input dimension, the stabilization of an $m$-dimensional input-output system implies that there should be at least $2^m$ admissible input values and the stabilizing control law must dynamically assign one of these values as control input at every time instances.
-In this paper, we shall focus on designing control laws with a minimal set of discrete control values whose cardinality is at most $m+1$.
+Control design methods with appropriate analysis techniques, where binary input or minimal information is considered, have been discussed, among many others, in \citep{Elia2001,Kao2002} for linear systems, and in \citep{Cortes2006,Persis2012,Jafarian2015a} for the networked control systems setting.
+As these papers consider the use of binary input values per input dimension, the stabilization of an $m$-dimensional input-output system implies that there should be at least $2^m$ admissible input values and the stabilizing control law must dynamically assign one of these values as control input at every time {\AT instance}.
+In this paper, we shall focus on designing control laws with a minimal set of discrete control values whose cardinality is at most {\startmodif $m+1$, if we exclude the origin of the input space}.